Gh0styTongue/DiscordMessageLogger/README.md

 ## How to Use

-1. **Set up your Discord bot token:**
+1. **Set up your Discord bot or user token:**
-   - Replace the `TOKEN` variable in the script with your Discord bot token.
+   - Replace the `TOKEN` variable in the script with your Discord **bot token** or **user token**.
+     - **Bot Token:** If you're using a bot, make sure the bot has permissions to access and log messages from the selected channels.
+     - **User Token:** If you're using a user token (which is against Discord's ToS for automated access), be aware that this is a violation of Discord's guidelines, and **it can result in account bans**.
+We strongly advise against using user tokens for logging purposes.

 2. **Running the Script:**
    - Run the script with Python.